-The City of Fort Collins conducts municipal elections in April of odd years and special elections as required by the citizen (or Council) initiative process.
-The City is committed to conducting a clear, legal, and trustworthy elections process.
+The City of Fort Collins conducts municipal elections and special elections as required by the citizen (or Council) initiative process.
+The City is committed to conducting a clear, legal and trustworthy elections process.

-- Supports all efforts that assist the City in conducting fair and transparent election processes according to the City's adopted procedures. - 2.
-Supports process improvements that encourage voter participation. - Supports additional mechanisms to prevent election tampering, through increased cyber security around election data and the election processes.
+- 1. Supports all efforts that assist the City in conducting fair and transparent election processes according to the City's adopted procedures. - 2.
+Supports process improvements that encourage voter participation. - 3.
+Supports additional mechanisms to prevent election tampering through increased cybersecurity around election data and the election processes.